FAQs and comments

 This is wrong!

 And you may well be right.
-With a project of this size, there are bound to be a few errors.
+With a project of this size, there are bound to be some errors.

 It will be very helpful if you would provide some source to document your correction.